gpufit/Gpufit/docs/customization.rst

 Detailed step by step instructions for adding a model function are given below.

 1. Define an additional model ID in file constants.h_.
+When using the language bindings, the model ID must also be added for Python (in gpufit.py), Matlab (in ModelID.m), Java (in Model.java).
 2. Implement a CUDA device function within a newly created .cuh file in folder Gpufit/Gpufit/models according to the following template.

 .. code-block:: cuda